Drugs and alcohol

 If you or someone else are in danger, including an overdose, act fast and get help immediately.

-If you have an emergency on campus or in University accommodation, contact the University Security Services at 0113 343 2222.
-They are available 24 hours a day to help and can work with other emergency services to get you help quickly.
+On campus or in University accommodation: phone University Security Services: +44(0)113 343 2222.
+They are available 24 hours a day to help and will work with other emergency services to get you help quickly.

 Other ways to get help